filago/filago.github.io/_posts/2022-06-11-3D-Squares-Puzzle.md

 It turns out that this eliminates almost all of the brute-force possibilities, requiring only 445 tile placements onto the board.
 This a HUGE reduction in effort required.
 A python program written to use this method finishes in less than 1/20 of a second, on the same old PC.

-I haven't tried to solve the puzzle this way by hand, but I suspect it is reasonable to do it.
-445 tile placements, at s 15 seconds each to allow time for keeping track of the plan, is about 2 hours.
+I suspect this approach would be reasonable to do by hand.
+445 tile placements, at 15 seconds each to allow time for keeping track of the plan, would be about 2 hours.

 I would love to know if there's a way to solve it even faster.